xpack-dev-tools/arm-none-eabi-gcc-xpack/README-PUBLISH.md

 - add a new file to `_posts/arm-none-eabi-gcc/releases`
 - name the file like `2018-04-01-arm-none-eabi-gcc-v8-2-1-1-8-released.md`
-- name the post like: **xPack GNU ARM Embedded GCC v8.2.1-1.8 released**
+- name the post like: **xPack GNU Arm Embedded GCC v8.2.1-1.8 released**
 - as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/tag/v8.2.1-1.8/`
 - update the `date:` field with the current date